 If you’re thinking of driving on your winter tires year-round, there’s a strong case against it.
 You’ll wear out your tires much faster.
 You’ll compromise traction and handling in all four seasons.
 And changing out your tires twice a year doesn’t have to cost you anything, including your valuable time.
 Here’s what you should know.

 1. Winter Tires Wear Out Faster in the Heat

 Winter tires are made with a more flexible rubber compound that helps deliver the best road grip in snowy and icy conditions.
-All-season tires are made with a harder rubber blend that can withstand hot weather.
+Most all-season tires are made with a harder rubber blend that can withstand hot weather.

 Heat is really hard on winter tires, which are meant to be used when temperatures are 45°F or below.
 Winter tires run on hot pavement will wear out much faster than their expected tread life.
 Because they are made with a softer compound, they will also tend to wear unevenly when driven in the wrong conditions.